Xi Jinping Thought: Influence and reception

 Finding cultural expressions for Xi Jinping Thought has been a priority.
 On 27 November 2017, more than 100 of China's top filmmakers, actors and pop stars were gathered for a day in Hangzhou to study the report of the 19th Party Congress featuring Xi Jinping Thought.
 Content from Xi's 2017 speech is used in public messages, described as being 'pervasive' by a Beijing correspondent for The New York Times.
 A poster featuring the slogan Chinese Dream comes from the speech, where the phrase is used 31 times.
 In July 2018, the carriages of a train in Changchun Rail Transit were decked out in red and dozens of Xi's quotes to celebrate the 97th anniversary of Chinese Communist Party.
 The train was described as a "highly condensed spiritual manual" of Xi Jinping Thought by the local government.
 In January 2019, Alibaba Group released an app called Xuexi Qiangguo for studying Xi Jinping Thought.

 In May 2024, the China Cyberspace Research Institute, which is under the Cyberspace Administration of China, announced a large language model whose training data includes Xi Jinping Thought.
+In June 2026, Xinhuanet announced plans to invest over CN¥1.1 billion into an AI agent named "Xinhua Yudian", which is "an intelligent agent for learning, researching, and disseminating Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era".